 I have a fantastic deal with my property management company.
 I’ve paid $10,617 in property management fees over the three years, which is just under 10% of my gross rent.

 Properly Forecasting Cash Flow

-If you factor 10% for vacancy, 10% for property management, 10% for capital expenditures, and 10% for maintenance, that's 40% that you have to take out of the rent that you earn from that property.
-For example, if you would have made $1,000, you're actually earning $600.
+If you factor 10% for vacancy, 10% for property management, 10% for capital expenditures, and 10% for maintenance, that’s 40% that you have to take out of the rent you earn from that property.
+For example, if you would have made $1,000, you’re earning $600.

 So if your mortgage is more than $600, you likely won’t be cash-flow positive.
 But if it’s less, then you’ll have a cash-flowing asset.

 To calculate your total return on investment, you need to consider forced appreciation through rehab, passive appreciation through real estate value increasing over time, and cash flow earned (or lost) over the years.

 I use a free tool called Dealcheck to run numbers on all my deals before purchasing them.
 This tool is also great for investor clients who want to see their potential returns for a given property.
 In addition, you can use this tool to tell you whether holding onto an investment is more beneficial than selling it and using the equity in a different asset.